2025-2026 Sem I

 1. Introduction to distributed storage systems.
 Safety and Liveness.
 Linearizability.

-Recommended reading: How Amazon web services uses formal methods
+Recommended reading: (CACM 2015) How Amazon web services uses formal methods

 27 Jul.